Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Optimization

 In optimization problems, the goal is to find the minimum or maximum value of a function, subject to some constraints.
-Search algorithms such as hill climbing or simulated annealing can be used to search for the optimal solution.
+Search algorithms such as hill climbing or simulated annealing are often used in optimization cases.

 ### game playing